joegoggin/opendrop/readme.md

 your project directory into your .bashrc file.
 This video does a good job of explaining it: https://www.youtube.com/watch?v=abN6bvyPRxQ&ab_channel=Linode

-* You can also just run it from within this directory by adding bash infront of the command
+* You can also just run it from within this directory by adding bash in front of the command

 example: